AgonConsole8/agon-docs/docs/MOS-API.md

 Please note that Quark MOS 1.04 will only return status codes 0-21.
 The Console8 MOS 2.x release series added status codes 22-25, and MOS 3.0 added status code 26.

-## System State Variables (SysVars) {#sysvars}
+## System State Information (SysVars) {#sysvars}

-The MOS API command [mos_sysvars](#0x08-mos_sysvars) returns a pointer to the base of the MOS SysVars (system state variables) area in IXU as a 24-bit pointer.
+The MOS API command [mos_sysvars](#0x08-mos_sysvars) returns a pointer to the base of the MOS SysVars (system state variables/information) area in IXU as a 24-bit pointer.
 These are different from [System Variables](mos/System-Variables.md) which can be used in commands and scripts, so these these internal MOS system state variables are often simply referred to as sysvars.

 The following sysvars are available in [mos_api.inc](#usage-from-z80-assembler):

 ```
-; System variable indexes for api_sysvars
+; SysVars (System State Information) indexes for api_sysvars
 ; Index into _sysvars in globals.asm
 ;
 sysvar_time:			EQU	00h	; 4: Clock timer in centiseconds (incremented by 2 every VBLANK)